 How long is the recovery after surgery?

-The hospital stay is two to four days, and recovery takes about four to six weeks.
+The hospital stay is two to three days, and recovery takes about four to six weeks.
 However, some donors may return to normal activities earlier.
 Outcomes:

 Get started now